PolarGoose/BluetoothDevicePairing/README.md

 # Tips and tricks
 * Bluetooth LE devices use mac address randomisation, therefore it is not reliable to pair them using mac address.
 Use pairing by name instead.
 * Some devices advertize itself as Bluetooth and BluetoothLE simultaneously while having the same mac and name.
 To work with such devices explicitly specify to which type of device you want to connect using `--type` parameter.
+* Some device require pin code to be paired, use `--pin` parameter to provide PIN code.
+By default this programm will try to use `0000` as a pin code.

 # Build
 * Use `Visual Studio 2019` to open the solution file and work with the code